alinex/node-report/README.md

 report = new Report()
 ```

-You may also give an initial marksown as first parameter and an optional
-setup with some of the following options:
+You may also give one of the following options:

 - `source` - markdown text to preload
 - `log` - a function called each time something is added with the added text